kabirferro/dunebox-packages/README.md

 A graphical interface with service status at a glance, host management, quick access to tools, logs one click away.
 It lives in the system tray: close the window and the services keep running.

 ### 🧰 The toolbox, one click away
-**Git, Node.js, Python and Composer** install (and update) straight from Dunebox, which notifies you when a new version is out.
+**Git, Node.js, Python, Composer and FFmpeg** install (and update) straight from Dunebox, which notifies you when a new version is out.
+They become global commands on your PC, available in any terminal.

 ### 📦 Install only what you need
 Don't use Redis?
 Turn it off.
 Every component toggles on and off individually, and dependencies resolve themselves.
 Want a PHP version that isn't on the list?
 Add it with one line of configuration — no need to wait for an update.